-The Department of Public Health is pleased to announce financial support for Summer 2020 student internships through the Jonathan and Karin Fielding Internship fund.
-For the third year, this fund will be offering stipends for several students to do internships in Departments of Public Health at the state or local level in Summer 2020.
+The Department of Public Health is pleased to announce financial support for a Summer 2022 student internship through the Jonathan and Karin Fielding Internship fund.
+This fund will be offering a stipend for a student to do an internship (remote or in-person) in Departments of Public Health at the state or local level in Summer 2022.
 The financial support provided will be $4600 for an 8-10 week, full-time internship.
 Supplemental funding may be available for transportation to the city, and/or to assist with summer contributions required for financial aid.
-The internship support is available to current first-year students, sophomores, or juniors, and is not restricted to Public Health concentrators.
-The first round of funding will be allocated to funding applications received by March 1, but internship applications for positions are due as early as February 14th.
-Students should apply to internships separately before or simultaneously with requesting funding.
+The internship support is available to current first-year students, sophomores, or juniors, including those taking a leave of absence from the College, and is not restricted to Public Health concentrators.
+The first application deadline is April 10th and applications will be considered on a rolling basis between April 10th and May 31st or until funds are allocated.
+Please apply using the Google form here.

 How to apply:

 - Explore the internship opportunities described below, or look into other opportunities at state and local departments.
 Apply directly to those you are interested in pursuing.
 For those identified below, mention the Fielding internship as a potential source of financial support in your cover letter to the organization.